aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 ## Exercise - Add `Dev` environment
 Now it's your turn.
-Lets add another Environment `Dev` to your template.
+Let's add another Environment `Dev` to your template.
 It will need to contain `Dev` key name, and name-value pair `InstanceType: t3.nano`.
 Also, don't forget to add `Dev` to `EnvironmentType` parameter.

 {{%expand "Need a hint?" %}}